gary-Shen/candi-tab/README.md

 # Candi-tab

-A succinct extension for Chrome New Tab page.
+A simple extension for Chrome New Tab page.

 Features